 Just when the tantrums have subsided and you think it’s safe to take your child on an extended shopping trip again, don’t be surprised if you encounter another land mine in the checkout line.

 As unnerving as such questions often are for parents, they’re completely normal.
 “In preschool, kids start noticing and asking questions about how mom and dad have different body parts,” says Jenna Saul, MD, a child and adolescent psychiatrist in Auburndale, WI.
-“Then, by the time they turn five, the curiosity about body parts turns into a preoccupation with where babies come from.”
+“Then, by the time they turn 5, the curiosity about body parts turns into a preoccupation with where babies come from.”

 At my own house, the conversation began even earlier.
-At two, my daughter spotted a scar on my stomach, and I fumbled my way through a TMI explanation of a C-section: my first sex talk fail.
+At 2, my daughter spotted a scar on my stomach, and I fumbled my way through a TMI explanation of a C-section: my first sex talk fail.

 That first (uncomfortable) sex question

 Whether the first sex question happens in private or very much in public, it catches almost every parent off guard.

 Katrina Alcorn, an Oakland, CA, blogger, says she never worried about the “sex talk.”